solo-io/supergloo/docs/content/concepts/_index.md

 ![Service Mesh Hub Architecture]({{% versioned_link_path fromRoot="/img/smh-components.png" %}})

-Once a cluster is registered with Service Mesh Hub, it can start managing that cluster - discovering service mesh workloads, pushing out configurations, unifying the trust model, scraping metrics, and more.
+Once a cluster is registered with Service Mesh Hub, it can start managing that cluster - discovering workloads, pushing out configurations, unifying the trust model, scraping metrics, and more.

 In this document, we take a look at the concepts and components that comprise Service Mesh Hub.